After nearly five years of flying above the clouds, Evan Kolb found himself entering a different kind of cloud—the digital one.

 This is possibly the most common concern among students who take the ISA route.
-After all, although a bootcamp education costs less than traditional four-year education, it’s still an investment.
+After all, although a bootcamp education costs less than traditional four-year education, it’s still an investment that incurs debt.
 The pressure to pay thousands of dollars gets heavier if participants don’t find a job after completing the program.
 To alleviate this, an ISA comes with several safeguards.

 - Payment-Free Grace Period.
 ISA payments don’t start immediately after you finish the program.
 Instead, you get a window of opportunity to look for a job, secure one, and fix your finances.
 During this period, you’ll receive job-search assistance from Galvanize via their Career Prep curriculum.